hotosm/oam-qgis-plugin/README.md

 ## Timeline

-The development progress can be followed through the repository [Millestones](https://github.com/hotosm/oam-qgis-plugin/milestones).
+The development progress can be followed through the repository [issues](https://github.com/hotosm/oam-qgis-plugin/issues) and [Millestones](https://github.com/hotosm/oam-qgis-plugin/milestones).

 ## Communication channel

-Weekly meetings on Wednesdays at 19h30 UTC on our gitter channel:
+Regular meetings are not being held at the moment, but please leave any comment or request on our gitter channel:

 [![Join the chat at https://gitter.im/hotosm/oam-qgis-plugin](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hotosm/oam-qgis-plugin?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)